CluedIn-io/CluedIn.Documentation/_docs/40-Governance/Data-Breaches/Data Breaches.md

 title: Data Breaches
 ---

 Data Breaches allow you to generate reports that will let you know which Person objects have been sourced from a particular data source.
 This will help you register data breaches and have CluedIn inform you of what people were affected by that breach.
-This is due to the requirement of many businesses to be able to quickly report data breaches to local authorites.
+This is due to the requirement of many businesses to be able to quickly report data breaches to local authorities.

 ![Diagram](intro-breach.png)